awsdocs/aws-greengrass-developer-guide/README.md

 ## AWS Greengrass Developer Guide

-The open source version of the AWS Greengrass developer guide
+The open source version of the [AWS IoT Greengrass V1 Developer Guide](https://docs.aws.amazon.com/greengrass/latest/developerguide/what-is-gg.html).
+You can submit feedback and requests for changes by submitting issues in this repository.

 ## License Summary